 Activity-Specific Required Plans for Category B Projects

 Plans specific to individual vegetation or sediment removal or management activities are required to be submitted with the NOI for Category B projects.
-For projects incorporating multiple activity types, these plans can be combined into a single Vegetation or Sediment Removal or Management Plan if it includes all information required for each proposed activity type in sections X.A-X.F.
+For projects incorporating multiple activity types, these plans can be combined into a single Vegetation or Sediment Removal or Management Plan if it includes all information required for each proposed activity type in sections X.A-X.E.

 Vegetation Removal or Management Plan